akshayknarayan/and-then-concurrent/README.md

 Unfortunately, in this case, the backing stream has to be polled for our future to resolve!
 So using `and_then` will deadlock.
-Instead, this crate makes a tradeoff: it will hold a list of pending futures in a [`futures_util::stream::FuturesUnordered`], so it is safe to poll the backing stream.
+Instead, this crate makes a tradeoff: it will hold a list of pending futures in a `FuturesUnordered`, so it is safe to poll the backing stream.
 This means that if the resulting futures don't resolve, we could have a large list of futures.